bjh21/mal/impls/apl/README.md

 Numbers are represented by numeric scalars (i.e. numeric arrays of rank zero)

-Strings are represented by character vectors (i.e. character arrays of rank 1)
+Strings are represented by character vectors (i.e. character arrays of rank 1) or scalars.

 symbols are represented by character arrays of rank 2 keywords are represented by character arrays of rank 3